From the Desk of Hogan Milam

 "A Whale-Sized Question" by Hogan Milam - Image

-REYKJAVÍK, 16 May 2023 – I was on my way to Hamburg to begin an English teaching position while on a layover in Iceland.
-I decided to push back my flight a couple of days to experience the nation that calls itself the land of fire and ice.
-The images I had seen and stories I had heard of the natural beauty were too intriguing to spend a few hours at Keflavík International Airport.
-I booked a hostel on the outskirts of the nation’s capital, Reykjavík, and decided to stroll into town.
+REYKJAVÍK, 16 May 2023 – A layover in Iceland that was supposed to last three hours just didn't sit right with me.
+I decided to push back my flight a couple of days to experience the land of fire and ice.
+The images I had seen and stories I had heard of the natural beauty were too intriguing to pass up for another terminal and departure gate.

-It was blistery and wet, the typical gray one would expect to experience on a May morning in Iceland.
-This dreariness, however, sharply contrasted with the lively pastel-colored Scandinavian architecture that lined the narrow streets.
-As I made my way down Skólavörðustígur road, I stumbled across a group of young protestors in the shadow of the famous scenic Hallgrímskirkja church.
+Reykjavík, blustery and wet, was the typical gray you'd expect on a North Atlantic May morning.
+This dreariness sharply contrasted with the pastel-colored Scandinavian architecture that lined the narrow streets.
+As I made my way down Skólavörðustígur road, I came upon a group of young protestors in the shadow of the soaring Hallgrímskirkja church.
 They held up a banner that read in Icelandic: “Will Iceland be the last country on Earth to ban whaling?”

 Icelandic Architecture